morrisjdev/Linq4JS/README.md

 ### Last

-Returns the Last item of the array and if a filter was set the last item that matches the filter - Throws an Exception if no item was found
+Returns the last item of the array and if a filter was set the last item that matches the filter - Throws an exception if no item was found

 ```javascript
 var array = ["no", "item1", "item2", "item3", "item4", "no"];